| Daniel M. Dobkin |

 The book has most of the content of the web site.
 In addition, each of the fundamentals chapters contains an extended example section in which the principles discussed are applied to a showerhead and tube reactor.
-The two applications chapters also provide fairly extensive 'further reading' lists.
+The material was written a while ago, but the fundamentals don’t change, so a lot of what’s there is still valid today (2016).
+The two applications chapters also provide fairly extensive 'further reading' lists, though that’s a bit dated.
 The table of contents is reproduced below.
 We hope you will find the book useful and handy.
 It is a very nice high-quality printing, though the cover is quite dull, and erroneously treats us as editors rather than authors.
-Thanks for your consideration.
+These days it seems to be awfully expensive, so if you need a small excerpt rather than the whole thing, and don’t find what you want here in the web site, please contact Dan.

 Introduction